Section 245(i) Immigration Relief: Eligibility and Filing Overview

-What Is 245(i) Adjustment Of Status?
-How Does It Work?
+What is 245(i) Adjustment Of Status?

-The 245(i) adjustment of status 2 was a law enacted in 2000 that allowed specific individuals to change their visa or immigration status within the United States under specific conditions.
+The 245(i) adjustment of status was a law enacted in 2000 that allowed specific individuals to change their visa or immigration status within the United States under specific conditions.

 Recently, there has been some talk about reintroducing a 245(i)-like provision that would allow non-citizens to “consularize” their immigrant visas.
-Contact our team if you would like to learn more about the 245(i) adjustment of status, if you wonder if you are eligible to apply, or if you want to know about upcoming changes to immigration law.
+Contact our team at The Law Office of Mana Yegani if you would like to learn more about the 245(i) adjustment of status, if you wonder if you are eligible to apply, or if you want to know about upcoming changes to immigration law.

 What Are The Eligibility Requirements For 245(i) Adjustment Of Status?

-Making an eligibility assessment toward a 245(i) application can be a complex process.
+Making an eligibility assessment for a 245(i) application can be a complex process.
 To better understand if you meet the qualifications, this is a great time to engage in a private and confidential consultation with us.

-- Common eligibility requirements include:
+Common eligibility requirements include:

 - You were eligible to apply for an immigrant visa through sponsorship of a qualifying petition on or before April 30, 2001